fieldtrip/website/faq/source/conductivity_defaults.md

     - /faq/conductivity_defaults/
 ---

-# What is the conductivity of the brain, CSF, skull and skin tissue?

 There are multiple literature references from which you can get estimates for the conductivity, e.g.

 - McCann H, Pisano G, Beltrachini L. _Variation in Reported Human Head Tissue Electrical Conductivity Values._ Brain Topogr.
 2019